MihaelsGit/clever-reader-specification/README.md

 | Event flow | The user clicks on the summary icon |
 | Exit condition | A window with the summary of the paper pops-up |
 | Exception | A communication error occurs |

+## Sequence Diagrams

+## Constraints

+- No user authentication, so if multiple users connect unexpected behaviour can occur
+- No mobile support because it is not convenient to have much popups and small windows on mobile screens